cswank/kcli/README.md

 <img src="./docs/five.png"/>

-### SSH Tunnels
-If you set the --ssh=\<SSH USERNAME> flag one ssh tunnel is opened up per kafka host from the --addresses flag so you can connect to a remote cluster.
-You must have password-less ssh enabled for this to work.

 ### Searching
 You can search for a string on either a partition or topic.
 When you search on a partition then the current offset is set to the first message that